mingyangdu030612-png/devops-crud-project/README.md

 This project is a simple full-stack CRUD (Create, Read, Update, Delete) web application developed for DevOps deployment practice.

-The application theme is a **Student Attendance System**, where users can:
+The application theme is a **Student Management System**, where users can:

 * Add/Edit/Delete student records
 * Store data using PostgreSQL